codefreezefi/codefreeze.fi/index.md

 ## Past Events

 Since 2015, Codefreeze has happened every year around January.
-In 2019 we had about 35 participants plus their family and friends.
+In 2019 we had about 35 participants plus their family and friends, 40 in 2020, 50 participants in 2023 and around 80 in 2024.

 ### <a name="trello"></a>Sessions